JaimeMagiera/oct/automated-testing.md

-# Implementing an Automated Testing Solution for OKD Installs
+# Implementing an Automated Testing Solution for OKD Installs on vSphere with User Provisioned Infrastructure (UPI)

 ## Introduction